shapely/shapely/README.rst

 =======================

 Dependencies for developing Shapely are listed in requirements-dev.txt.
-Cython and Numpy are not required for production installations, only for development.
+Cython and NumPy are not required for production installations, only for development.
 Use of a virtual environment is strongly recommended.

 .. code-block:: console